 Most MSc students will spend their first year of the two-year course completing papers relating to their research.

-For the MSc (Toxicology) students are required to take PHAL 428, the basic toxicology paper, and the research preparation course PHAL 495 (or an equivalent).
+MSc (Toxicology) students are required to take PHAL 428, the basic toxicology paper, and the research preparation course PHAL495 (or the equivalently coded 495 in the department where the research will be conducted).

-These two papers comprise 60 points of the required total 120 points that students are taken in the first year of MSc study.
+These two papers comprise 60 points of the required total 120 points that comprise the first year of MSc study.

 PHAL 428 (20 points)

 PHAL 428 is a multi-disciplinary paper that teaches the core concepts of toxicology.
 Each year the content will be aligned to the current student cohort allowing them to investigate how basic toxicology principles align to their areas of interest.
-The paper is taught using current toxicology literature that is partially selected by the students.
+The paper is taught using current toxicology literature that is tailored to the interests of the enrolled students.
 This means that students with little or no prior toxicology knowledge can participate and learn at a level that is relevant for them.

 Core concepts covered: